repobee/repobee/docs/getting_started.rst

     user = slarse
     org_name = repobee-demo
     template_org_name = template-repos
-    token = xxxxxxx
+    token = xxxxxxxxxx
     -----------------END CONFIG FILE------------------

+Note that the token is not shown.
+To show secrets in the configuration file, provide the ``--secrets`` option to ``config show``.
 If you ever want to re-configure some of the options, simply run ``config wizard`` again.

 Verifying the configuration (the ``verify`` action)
 ---------------------------------------------------